jakubfiala/atrament/README.md

 ## High DPI screens

 To make drawings look sharp on high DPI screens, Atrament scales its drawing context by `window.devicePixelRatio` since v4.0.0.
 This means when you set a custom `width` or `height`, you should also multiply the CSS pixel values by `devicePixelRatio`.
 The values accepted by `draw()` and included in stroke events are always in CSS pixels.

+As of Atrament v4.5.0, the `resolution` config option allows overriding the DPR scaling - this is useful if, for instance, you'd like to export the image at a higher resolution than displayed.

 ## Events